sdiehl/wiwinwlh/tutorial.md

 OCaml's main implementation is [*ocamlc*](http://ocaml.org/).
 The OCaml compiler is distributed under [the Q Public licence](http://www.gnu.org/licenses/license-list.html#QPL), a permissive, non-copyleft FLOSS licence.
-Some portions of the OCaml libaries are licensed under the [GPLv2](http://www.gnu.org/licenses/gpl.html).
+Some portions of the OCaml libraries are licensed under the [GPLv2](http://www.gnu.org/licenses/gpl.html).
 See the [OCaml GitHub page](https://github.com/ocaml/ocaml/blob/trunk/LICENSE) for more information about licensing specifics.